shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 Ersatzica slowly rolled up her design and unrolled a scrapped version of it.

 Lemilay activated her bald spot.
 She chuckled at Ersatzica.
 “Hmmph.”
-She picked up the design that Ersatzica had settled on as her final design.
+She flipped through the stack of papers and picked up the schematic that Ersatzica had settled on as her final design.
 She unrolled it and looked at it.

 Ersatzica gulped.
 Her heart beat fast.